 Impairments of lease receivables for lessors.

-Other non‑IFRS considerations
+Other non‑IFRS issues

 Discount rates Many central banks have cut their base rates – this will affect the measurement of many assets and liabilities

-While the SBR examining team is not stating that consideration of all of these IFRS standards would be required, or could be expected, to answer an SBR exam question, the table does demonstrate that the accounting context of Covid-19 requires the consideration of a range of accounting standards and has wide and varied implications.
-Likewise, an SBR exam question is unlikely to require the consideration of only one IFRS standard in isolation.
+The SBR examining team is not stating that discussion of all of these IFRS Accounting Standards would be required, or could be expected, to answer an SBR exam question.
+However, the table does demonstrate that the accounting implications of a global pandemic cover a wide range of IFRS Accounting Standards.
+SBR candidates should use the signposts and clues contained in the question scenario to identify which IFRS Accounting Standards are relevant.

 Conclusion